-It’s VERY EASY to be a critic.
 I used to be extremely critical of my pastors and teachers at church – and my husband.
 Someone with a critical, prideful, judgmental spirit tends to be critical about ALL God-given authority.

 Criticism is EASY.
 Supporting our leaders, building them up, praising what they do right, respecting them, cooperating with them, praying for them and trusting God to work through them is HARD.
 But that is exactly what God calls us to do!